jimhigson/oboe.js-dissertation/main/main.md

 As shown in figure \ref{overallDesign} on page \pageref{overallDesign}, there is an *incremental content builder* and *ascent tracer* which handle SAX events from the Clarinet JSON parser.
-By presenting to the controller a simpler interface than is provided by Clarinet, taken together these might be considered as an Adaptor pattern, albeit modified to be event-driven rather than call-driven: we receive six event types and in response emit from a vocabulary of two, `NODE_FOUND` and `PATH_FOUND`.
+Taken together these components might be considered as an Adaptor [@despat p.139] that wraps Clarinet with a simpler interface, albeit a modified version of the pattern which is event-driven rather than call-driven: we receive six event types and in response emit from a vocabulary of two, `NODE_FOUND` and `PATH_FOUND`.
 The events received from Clarinet are low level, reporting the sequence of tokens in the markup; those emitted are at a